 Rhodiola amabilis (H. Ohba) H. Ohba

-Rhodiola amabilis is a lovely evergreen succulent, up to 4 inches (10 cm) tall, that forms loosely hummock with a central, branched caudex.
-The leaves are bright green, elliptic, up to 0.3 inch (7 mm) long and arranged in rosettes.
-Flower stems are up to 2 inches (5 cm) long, bearing one to a few white flowers up to 0.8 inch (2 cm) across.
+Rhodiola amabilis is a lovely succulent that forms hummock loosely with a central branched caudex.
+It grows up to 4 inches (10 cm) tall.
+Leaves are bright green, elliptic, up to 0.3 inches (0.8 cm) long, and arranged in rosettes.
+Flower stems grow up to 2 inches (5 cm) long, bearing one to a few white flowers up to 0.8 inches (2 cm) across.